North–South Corridor, Adelaide: Southern Expressway

 The Southern Expressway opened in two stages in 1997 and 2001 respectively, as a one way freeway which was closed for an hour twice a day, and reversed direction to match peak traffic flow.
 It was open northwards, towards the city, on weekday mornings and weekend afternoons.
 It was open southwards, away from the city, on weekday afternoons and weekend mornings.
 Duplication of the expressway began in 2011, with the construction of a second carriageway allowing the expressway to operate in both directions at all hours.
 The duplication opened in August 2014.

 The northern terminus of the expressway is at South Road in St Marys, where it runs through Bedford Park in an open cutting adjacent to Main South Road on the surface.
 This section began construction in 2016 and opened in 2020, replacing the original northern terminus, a signalised intersection further south, and bypassing five sets of traffic lights on Main South Road.

 The southern terminus of the expressway is at Main South Road, Old Noarlunga.
 Northbound traffic has free-flowing entry onto the roadway.
 Southbound travellers have a set of traffic lights to exit the expressway.
-Heading south after the expressway, Victor Harbor can be accessed with one additional set of traffic lights.
-Traffic to Cape Jervis encounters three more sets of lights.
+Heading south after the expressway, Victor Harbor can be accessed with one additional set of traffic lights, while traffic to Cape Jervis encounters three more sets of lights.